ckeditor/ckeditor5/packages/ckeditor5-mention/docs/features/mention.md

 ### Customizing the auto-complete list

-The items displayed in auto-complete list can be customized by defining the {@link module:mention/mention~MentionFeed#itemRenderer} callback.
+The items displayed in auto-complete list can be customized by defining the {@link module:mention/mention~MentionFeed `itemRenderer`} callback.

 This callback takes a plain object feed item (at least with `name` parameter - even when feed items are defined as strings).
 The item renderer function must return a new DOM element.